jcnelson/poxl/README.md

 - [ ] successful legal review of policies and regulations around a fair launch and city acquisition of custodied tokens
 - [ ] contract deployed to testnet implementing and successfully demonstrating all points above
 - [ ] contract code audit by an independent 3rd party
-- [ ] successful deployment to mainnet :tada:
+- [ ] successful deployment to the Stacks blockchain mainnet
+- [ ] activation of the mining function by independent miners :tada:

 ## References